TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Core/Package/PackagesMayHaveChangedEvent.rst

 .. versionadded:: 10.3

-Marker event to ensure that Core is re-triggering the package ordering and package listings
+Marker event to ensure that `Core`:pn: is re-triggering the package ordering and package listings